Affine Standard Lyndon words: A-type: Introduction

 \subsection{Acknowledgement}

 \

-This note is written as a part of the project under the Yulia's Dream initiative, a subdivision of the MIT PRIMES program aimed at Ukrainian high-school students.
+This paper is written as a part of the project under the Yulia's Dream initiative, a subdivision of the MIT PRIMES program aimed at Ukrainian high-school students.
+We are grateful to the referees for their useful suggestions that improved the exposition.
 A.T.\ is deeply indebted to Andrei Negu\c{t} for sharing his invaluable insights, teaching the Lyndon word's theory, and stimulating discussions through the entire project.
-A.T.\ is grateful to IHES for the hospitality and wonderful working conditions in the spring 2023, when the final version of this note was prepared.
+A.T.\ is grateful to IHES for the hospitality and wonderful working conditions in the Spring 2023, when the final version of this note was prepared.
 The work of A.T.\ was partially supported by NSF Grants DMS-$2037602$ and DMS-$2302661$.